willconant/msglite/README.markdown

 1. An HTTP request handler can reply to requests in an order other than the order in which they were received.
 It can even forward a request to another Msglite client which can handle the reply on its own.
-These concepts are fundamental to building real-time "Comet" applications.
+This opens up all sorts of possibilities for writing real-time "Comet" applications.

 2. Your HTTP request handlers can gracefully restart without dropping queued requests.